Teaching Methods: Elementary Social Studies – med555 (3 credits)

-This methods course is designed for elementary educators who teach social studies in the K–8 classroom.
+This teaching methods course is designed for K-6 elementary educators who teach social studies.
 Participants learn to facilitate student-centered, differentiated learning.
 Participants explore hands-on strategies for designing and implementing cross-curricular work, integrating literacy, creating assessments, and incorporating 21st-century technology to engage learners.

-Evaluate the pros and cons of standards-based education.
+- Evaluate the benefits and challenges of standards-based education.

 Social Studies: Designing and Implementing Instruction

 - Create social studies instruction that aligns to state and national standards.